 The Wrap Up

-Just don’t try to grind your beans with your everyday kitchen blender, and you’ll be all good, okay?
+Please don’t try to grind your beans with your everyday kitchen blender, okay?
 See ya soon!